kexiZeroing/kexiZeroing.github.io/src/blog/understand-npm-concepts.md

 └───────────────────┴──────────────────────────────┘
 ```

 If you want to publish both CJS and ESM code, you can use `tsup`.
 This is a tool built on top of esbuild that compiles your TypeScript code into both formats.
-We'll now be running `tsup` to compile our code instead of `tsc`. *A minimal TS library starter: https://github.com/egoist/ts-lib-starter*
+We'll now be running `tsup` to compile our code instead of `tsc`.

+> By default `tsup` bundles all import-ed modules but `dependencies` and `peerDependencies` in your `package.json` are always excluded.

 ```ts
 // tsup.config.ts